Hard, Tight Breast After Reconstruction: Capsular Contracture

 Finding the right approach for you

-The right treatment depends on the grade of contracture, prior reconstruction history, and what matters most to you.
-We carefully evaluate all of these factors before recommending an approach.
+The right treatment depends on the grade, prior reconstruction history, and what matters most to you.
+We evaluate all of it before recommending anything, because treating the capsule without understanding the person is how contracture ends up treated twice.

 Autologous Breast Reconstruction